-ORBCOMM is the global market leader in terrestrial and satellite AIS (Automatic Identification System) data services—a vessel tracking system used on ships and by vessel traffic services for identification and location information.
+ORBCOMM is the global market leader in terrestrial and satellite AIS (Automatic Identification System) data services, used by ships and vessel traffic services for identification, location information and much more.

 "Using the ORBCOMM AIS data, we have consistent (historical) measurements so that ... we can provide a uniform data layer to researchers that want to study fisheries."